 New PA law protects students from underage drinking prosecution who are seeking medical assistance for their friends.Learn more »

 The Office of University Police is located in the white house on Orchard Road next to the Emmanuel Chapel.

 Emergency: Dial 911

-To attain this mission, the Department of University Safety has an obligation to develop and maintain standards and programs to ensure that its functions are performed in an effective, consistent and fair manner.
-These standards and programs must ultimately encompass all aspects of departmental operation, personnel selection, training and education, assignment and promotion, innovative experimentation, review and evaluation, and a willingness to change to provide for the need of the community and it’s members within the guidelines of the state and the university.
+To attain this mission, the Department of University Safety has an obligation to develop and maintain standards and programs to ensure that its functions are performed in an effective, consistent, and fair manner.
+These standards and programs must ultimately encompass all aspects of departmental operation, personnel selection, training and education, assignment and promotion, innovative experimentation, review and evaluation, and a willingness to adapt to provide for the needs of the community and its members within the guidelines of the state and the University.

 - Reduce the opportunity for the commission of some crimes through preventative educational programs and patrol.

-- Identify criminal offenders and persons in violation of specific regulations and, where appropriate, to refer the offenders to the legal or administrative systems and participate in the subsequent proceedings.
+- Identify criminal offenders and persons in violation of specific regulations and, when appropriate, to refer the offenders to the legal or administrative systems and participate in the subsequent proceedings.

 - Aid individuals who are in danger of physical harm or who can not care for themselves.

-- Promote the protection of Constitutional guarantees to all members of the community while providing an educational function as to the rights and responsibilities of individuals in a community.
+- Promote the protection of Constitutional guarantees to all members of the community while also providing an educational function to the rights and responsibilities of individuals in a community.